muhamed-didovic/shortener-frank/README.md

 ];
 ```

+Frontend configuration

 If there is need to change or configure something in frontend (js, css, view files) you need to do the following:

+<a name="frontend-configuration"></a>

+Frontend Configuration

-### 1st step, you need to publish them first:
+### 1st step, you need to publish frontend files(js, css and view) first:

 ```bash
 php artisan vendor:publish --provider="MuhamedDidovic\Shortener\ShortenerServiceProvider" --tag="shortener::views"
 php artisan vendor:publish --provider="MuhamedDidovic\Shortener\ShortenerServiceProvider" --tag="shortener::assets"
 ```

-View file will be placed in `resources/views/vendor/` folder with the name: `shortener-view.blade.php`
+The first command above is for view file and it will be placed in `resources/views/vendor/` folder with the name: `shortener.blade.php`

-Asset files will be placed in `resources/js/` and `resources/sass/` folders.
+It should be like this:

+####TODO place image here

+Second command is publishing js and css into `resources` and `public` folder.

+This is needed when we make changes to js or css files in `resources` folder those files will be bundled and placed inside `public` folder

+js and css files in `resources` folder should look like this:

 ####TODO place image here